August 12th, 2015

 September 22nd, 2015 by Computaris Blog Tech

-Continuous Integration (CI) is a software development practice which ensures reliability, speed, and stability and which has transformed system development.
+Continuous integration (CI) is a software development practice which ensures reliability, speed, and stability and which has transformed system development.
 This system allows teams to identify problems at an early stage, ensuring they will not become leading issues.

 Martin Fowler, a recognized CI authority, describes the process as the practice of integrating code into a common repository, usually using programmed check-ins, which validate builds to identify potential issues.

-As we all know, the programming environment is very dynamic nowadays and software development is becoming more and more complex.
+The programming environment is very dynamic nowadays and software development is becoming more and more complex.
 For instance, today’s systems built on settled languages could easily become out of date in a few years.
 By definition, IT teams must always stay at the forefront of software development best practices, not just by assuring that the programs and systems that serve in the short term perform as expected, but also delivering results for the future.
 As we can see, teams that embrace CI can easily assure continuity.

 By adopting CI, development teams can regularly integrate and adjust code within a common repository, several times a day.
 A built-in piece of software verifies any check-in, which grants development teams the ability to distinguish problems earlier.
 This is a crucial step to reduce the cost of adjusting anomalies, and expanding build quality.